Lens softness correction: creating consistently sharp images

 Sharpness, which is also known as acutance, refers to how crisp an image appears.
 In a photo with sufficient sharpness, you’ll be able to see even the smallest details, as well as any micro-contrast.
 This characteristic is closely related to the manufacturing quality of your lens and the materials used in its design.
 It also depends on the settings used to create the photo, such as the aperture of the diaphragm, focal distance, and focal length.

 However, sharpness is rarely consistent across an entire photo, which often results in the central zone being sharper than the edges.
 This kind of characteristic blurring is often referred to as lens softness.

 Even without any motion blur, a properly focused photograph can appear blurry if the lens is not sufficiently sharp.

 Extensive analysis based on more than 100 measurements

-DxO goes beyond the standard modulation transfer function (MTF) measurements to produce a perceptual measurement of image sharpness.
-For each aperture and focal length combination, perceptual blur is estimated using a single BxU (blur experience unit), resulting in a significant measurement for 121 separate points in the image.
-The aperture setting is used to correct the sharpness and compensate for lens diffraction.
+DxO goes beyond the standard modulation transfer function (MTF) measurements to produce a comprehensive perceptual profile of image sharpness.
+For each aperture and focal length combination, perceptual blur is estimated using a single BxU (blur experience unit), resulting in significant data for 121 separate points in the image.
+The aperture setting is then used to correct softness and compensate for lens diffraction.